Great Egret (Ardea alba)

 Where and When to Spot

-From May to October along rivers, lakes and ponds.
-More rare than the Great Blue Heron with whom it shares the feeding habitat.
+The Great Egret can be observed from May to October along rivers, lakes, and ponds.
+It is less common than the Great Blue Heron, with which it shares its feeding habitats.

-Explore detailed insights into the biology, behavior, and ecology of Great Egret (Ardea alba).
-Click on a question to reveal the answer.
+Delve deeper into distribution, habitat, behavior, and ecological role of the Great Egret (Ardea alba).
+Click on a question to uncover the answer.

 Has the Great Egret a world-wide distribution?